Popular Cuban food is A Result Of The Fusion Of Spanish, African And Aboriginal Customs

 The national Cuban dish is the Creole Ajiaco, a group of vegetables and different types of meat cooked together.
 It varies according to the ingredients used.
 The typical Cuban dishes, besides the Ajiaco and different combinations with rice, are roasted or fried pork, tostones or chatinos (smashed and fried pieces of green plantain).

-Cuban cuisine is based on basic ingredients in which tomato sauce, black beans, tubers (some exotic ones as yucca, malanga and name) and sofrito are the pillars.
+Popular Cuban food is based on basic ingredients in which tomato sauce, black beans, tubers (some exotic ones as yucca, malanga and name) and sofrito are the pillars.
 The sofrito is made of chopped onion, green peppers, garlic, oregano and pepper fried in olive oil, and is part of what entails the typical Cuban flavor.

-Cuban food is generally healthy, and fried and creamy sauces are secondary.
+Popular Cuban food is generally healthy, and fried and creamy sauces are secondary.
 A typical Cuban breakfast consists of bread slices wet in café con leche, a combination of strong coffee with warm milk.
 The other two meals, lunch and dinner, usually includes a table full of food with dishes that mix white rice, beans, legumes, meat and salads.

 The Spanish, Aboriginal, African and Caribbean cuisines influenced Cuban cuisine.